-5. Redwoods National Park, California
+5. Redwood National Park, California

-Redwoods National Park in California is known for the pink rhododendrons that bloom in early May.
+Redwood National Park in California is known for the pink rhododendrons that bloom in early May.
 These bright flowers decorate the forests and make for an amazing site in the springtime.

 Trails also become more accessible and programs start up again as the temperatures rise in the spring.
 Whether you’re taking a scenic drive through the park or getting out onto the backwoods trails, you’re sure to find plenty of wildlife emerging from their winter hiding places.